Nullcorps/woocommerce-gateway-bitcoin/README.md

 # woocommerce-gateway-bitcoin
 Self-custody Bitcoin checkout for woocommerce.
 No middle man, privacy oriented, minimal maintenance, simple.

+Get paid directly into your self-custody wallet without any middleman or any KYD'd APIs.
+No signups, no Terms of Service, nobody takign a cut.
+Make a sale on your site and it drops straight into your Electrum (or whatever) wallet.
+Payments are between you and the Bitcoin network (well and possibly the public API providers somewhat).

 THIS IS VERY MUCH WIP - NOT PRODUCTION READY YET

-Get paid directly into your self-custody wallet without any middleman or any KYD'd APIs.

-NO FULL NODE REQUIRED!
+NO FULL BITCOIN NODE REQUIRED \o/

-Payments are between you and the Bitcoin network (well and possibly the public API providers a bit).

 - Built with using Electrum in mind.
 Love it or hate it it's the on-ramp for many people.
 Should work with other wallets, though